xavier-orcutt/chinle-primarycare-scheduler/README.md

 Each department (Internal Medicine, Family Practice, and Pediatrics) generates its own schedule.
 The schedule for each department is created through these key steps:

-1. **Input Processing**: The system takes in the inputs as defined above.
+1. **Input Processing**: The scheduler takes in the inputs as defined above.
-2. **Model Building**: The system creates decision variables and translates all scheduling rules into mathematical constraints.
+2. **Model Building**: It creates decision variables and translates all scheduling rules into mathematical constraints.
 3. **Iterative Solving**: The CP-SAT solver attempts to find a solution, starting with high staffing requirements and automatically reducing them until a feasible schedule is found.

 The system treats all submitted leave requests as pre-approved during the scheduling process and automatically identifies the highest achievable minimum staffing level given the leave requests.
 This provides a clear picture of the "worst-case" staffing scenario if all requested leave were granted.
 Final leave approval remains at the discretion of department chiefs.